Cervical screening is not a test for cancer. It is used to find early cell changes in the cervix, which may develop into cancer in the future.

 In the UK, the NHS provides a cervical screening programme for all women who are registered with a GP.
-The ages when women are invited to attend, and how often screening takes place, varies slightly between the four countries.
+The ages when you are invited to attend, and how often screening happens, depends on where you live.
+England, Scotland, Wales and Northern Ireland all have national programmes with information about what screening is and how it works.

 Women under 25 (20 in Scotland) aren’t routinely screened as part of the screening programme because changes in a young woman’s cervix are quite normal.
 In this situation, screening may lead to unnecessary treatment.
 Research has also shown that screening women in their early 20s isn’t very effective at preventing cervical cancer.